 Combat stigma and transformation of relations

-It says that a pharmaceutical product - that is, the way in which the product is seen - can have an impact on the stigma.
-Antiretroviral parecme be helping to restore a sense of nomal social and sexual life (SIC) in people living with HIV, allowing them to live life a full life.
+It states that a pharmaceutical product - that is, the way in which the product is perceived - can have an impact on stigma.
+Antiretrovirals seem to be helping to restore the sense of nomadic social and sexual life (SIC) in people living with HIV, allowing them to live life a full life.

-In contrast, many other sociologists have taken a critical approach to the increased use of pharmaceutical products to manage complex problems that have social causes, including depression, obesity and sexual dysfunction.
-Because it can enhance the normal behavior of ideas and appearance, it is sometimes seen as a form of social control, where people feel pressured to use drugs to bring their bodies to align to socially expected standards.
+In contrast, many other sociologists have taken a critical approach to increasing the use of pharmaceuticals to manage complex problems that have social causes, including depression, obesity and sexual dysfunction.
+Because this may reinforce the ideas of normal behavior and appearance, it is sometimes seen as a form of social control, in which people feel pressured to use drugs to get their bodies aligned to socially expected standards.

 The interview revealed that some HIV-negative patients of respondents pushing its partners to ART and maintain an undetectable viral load as a condition "sine qua non "to maintain the relationship.

 "I feel much more relaxed and comfortable when my partner is making use of antiretroviral medication ... it solves a whole series of tensions."